Cliffs of Uluwatu in Bali Indonesia

 Ulu Cliffhouse in Bali Indonesia pool area

 The majority of restaurants and beach/day clubs in Bali have high chairs.
-If you are looking for kid-friendly cafes and restaurants in Uluwatu I recommend The Cashew Tree, Ulu Garden and Gooseberry (which even though does not have a designated play area, has a lovely team who always made us feel welcome, and a small area with pebbles tucked away at the back – and kids love pebbles).
-Ulu Cliffhouse was also perfect for our toddler, and there were many other families with young children there when we visited.
+If you are looking for kid-friendly cafes and restaurants in Uluwatu I recommend The Cashew Tree, Ohana Kids Paradise Ulu Garden and Gooseberry (which even though does not have a designated play area, has a lovely team who always made us feel welcome, and a small area with pebbles tucked away at the back – and kids love pebbles).

 Last but absolutely not least, here is my top tip for traveling to Uluwatu with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.

 I highly recommend getting in touch with Febri from Feby’lous Bali Nanny or Ani from Mom’s Nanny Care – we have personally used both services.
-We first met Ani in 2022 and she joined us for a few lunches and afternoon play sessions over the first 2-3 days to see if it was a good fit, and she since joined us again through Bali for three weeks in 2023 – our toddler just loves hanging out with her, and she is incredibly playful and watchful over him.
+We first met Ani in 2022 and she joined us for a few lunches and afternoon play sessions over the first 2-3 days to see if it was a good fit, and she since joined us again through Bali for three weeks in 2023 and again in 2024 – our toddler just loves hanging out with her, and she is incredibly playful and watchful over him.

 Where to go after Uluwatu